A pair of petrol stations either side of Eynsham Roundabout.

 Meanwhile, in 1990 two different developers also applied to build new services on the A40: one north-west of the Lower Road roundabout and one west of Cuckoo Lane.

 The eastbound filling station went onto become an Esso filling station gaining a Tesco Express store in 2002.
-Confusingly, under Tesco ownership, the Acre Hill service station has been renamed Eynsham service station, the same name as the existing bp site.
-In 2016, the eastbound filling station received a major refurbishment from Esso.
+Confusingly, under Tesco ownership, the Acre Hill service station has been renamed Eynsham service station, the same name as the existing BP site.

 Peartree (A44, 5 miles)